pdfcpu/pdfcpu/content/core/validate.md

 Strict and relaxed are validation policies.
 They do not select a PDF/A profile, provide complete PDF 2.0 validation, or constitute a signature trust, legal-validity, or regulatory-compliance assessment.

+#### Progress

+Use `--progress` together with `--quiet` for quiet batch validation that still identifies each input as processing starts.
+Progress and validation errors are written to standard error; normal success output remains suppressed.

+Without `--quiet`, validation already reports the current input and `--progress` does not print a duplicate line.

 <br>

 ## Examples